zxy920319/Nuxt3-starter__Decap-cms/boilerplate__extras/README.md

 ### dynamic-fields

 Showcases a modular page building experience.
 Use in combination with the 'dynamic fields' page code snippet from '~/boilerplate__extras/decap__config/extra--config'.

+## More about 'dynamic-fields'

+The dynamic fields setup allows for a page building experience using 'fields' i.e. predetermined template blocks which the editor can add and choose.
+This allows you a fine grain control over the data structure (extend the blocks as you wish, and or add more) and styling.

+### How to use/ implement
+1. Copy all the related template code blocks in decap__config/extra__config.yml into your actual config.yml file
+2. Copy/ move vue__components/dynamicFields.vue into your component directory (and subfolder of your choosing/ design)
+3. Copy/ move nuxt__pages/dynamic-fields.vue into your /pages directory and rename to suite your needs.
+4. Additional note: the v-for markup can be place in any file you like offcourse.
+Happy modular use!